robineero/nvs-knowledge-base/docs/seo/intro.md

 :::

+**Look at how texts are written online.** Take a look at [Ahrefs blog](https://ahrefs.com/blog/) or [Neil Patel blog](https://neilpatel.com/blog/) blog for example and learn how they structure texts.
+Paragraph often is just one sentence, crosslinks to your other pages, how long the content is, how it is structured to improve **readability** etc.

 **Write down all the keywords** (for example, "cholesterol") and phrases ("how to measure cholesterol") that come to mind around your topic.
 Then, let's look at the search volume in your market by using [Google Keyword Planner](https://support.google.com/google-ads/answer/7337243).
 This way, you know before writing which words and phrases people use to find information about the topic.

+**There needs to be search.** S in SEO stands for "search".
+If search volume for your keyword or phrase is very low then it is hard to benefit from SEO.
+May be better to [buy ads instead](/docs/ads/intro.md).

 ## Food for thought